TUVYAGEL/Platform-Task/README.md

 The dependencies in the package.json aren't installed yet!!!

-In the cmd, open each of the folders , and write : npm install .
+In the terminal, open each of the folders , and write : npm install .
 It will automotically install all the needed dependencies.

 Once you have done that, you can run the project!